 NY Practice Tests

-As a first-time applicant you must always pass a written knowledge test and pay application and license fees.
+As a first-time applicant, you must always pass a written knowledge test and pay application and license fees.
 You must also pass the vision test.
 Most drivers must also complete an approved 5-hour classroom training course and pass the road test.

-If you are a new resident with a valid license issued by a U.S. state, territory or possession, or a Canadian province or territory, you must pass the vision test, but the knowledge test, safe driving course, and road test are usually waived.
+If you are a new resident with a valid license issued by another U.S. state, territory or possession, or a Canadian province or territory, you must pass the vision test, but the knowledge test, safe driving course, and road test are usually waived.

-If your out-of-state license has been valid for less than six months or expired more than one year ago, you must pass the written and road tests and complete the safe driving course.
+This doesn’t apply if your out-of-state license has been valid for less than six months or expired more than one year ago.
+Then, you take both the written knowledge test and the road test.

-New York State Knowledge Exam
+New York State Knowledge Test

-The written test examines your knowledge of the rules of the road, safe driving techniques, road signs and their meanings, and the laws about the use of alcohol and drugs while driving.
-It consists of 20 questions and you must correctly answer 14 questions or more to pass (70%).
-Four questions will be asked about road signs and their meanings, two of which must be correctly answered.
+The written test checks your knowledge of the rules of the road, safe driving techniques, road signs and their meanings, and the laws about the use of alcohol and drugs while driving.
+The test has 20 questions and you must correctly answer 14 questions to pass (A passing score of 70%).